Comedian Joan Rivers works voodoo magic in New Orleans

 COLORFUL CENTER HELPS HEALING

-The three-story Healing Center is becoming a hub of activity in Bywater, a neighborhood hard-hit by the Katrina flood.
-Glassman said the building's vivid turquoise and coral exterior has become a beacon along St. Claude Avenue and prompted neighbors to brighten homes and businesses as well.
+The three-story Healing Centre is becoming a hub of activity in Bywater, a neighbourhood hard-hit by the Katrina flood.
+Glassman said the building's vivid turquoise and coral exterior has become a beacon along St. Claude Avenue and prompted neighbours to brighten homes and businesses as well.

-Inside the building are a fitness center, yoga studio, Mediterranean restaurant, book store and art gallery, among other small businesses that have taken up residency.
+Inside the building are a fitness centre, yoga studio, Mediterranean restaurant, book store and art gallery, among other small businesses that have taken up residency.

 The building also houses Glassman's shop, called the Island of Salvation Botanica, the walls and shelves of which are lined with talismans, voodoo dolls, candles, chicken-foot fetishes and bottles of mysterious liquids with such labels as "Dragon's Blood Uncrossing Bubble Bath."